Floyd County Schools announces new principals for Pepperell, Coosa, Alto Park

 She’s served as principal at Johnson Elementary and Kingston Elementary and assistant principal of instruction and/or discipline at Armuchee Middle, Armuchee Elementary, and Model High.

-Turrentine graduated with educational master's and specialist degrees from Lincoln Memorial University and a bachelor’s degree from Shorter College.
+Turrentine graduated with educational master’s and specialist degrees from Lincoln Memorial University and a bachelor’s degree from Shorter.

 “During her time at Johnson Elementary, La Donna was the first principal to achieve a National Blue Ribbon School recognition for FCS,” White said.
 “I appreciate her service to the school system and look forward to seeing her continued efforts in the Coosa Community.”